rothos/protocol_1/index.md

 1. What can you not accept?
 1. What present limitations of yours can you not accept?
 1. What are the things that nothing will fix (even if you *do* fix it?!)?
+1. What can’t you keep out?
+1. What destabilizes you?
+1. How do you know/tell what’s actually real?
+1. Who are you and what should you do?
+1. What class of person are you and what should you do?
+1. What in-group versus out-group are you really truly in?
+1. What automatically makes someone a parent or an adult or The Man or The System?
+(Automatically makes it so that those things are real and someone must be seen as an agent or personification of one of them?)
+1. What is the fabric of your world? (that completely comprises it, or parts of it, with nothing left over)
+1. What must the world be?
+What must you be and what must other people be for the world to be(come) that?
+1. What are the limits of your knowledge of outside this moment?
+What are the limits of your knowledge of the future?
+What do you and can you know about this moment?
+What do you and can you know about the future?
+What do you and can you know about outside this moment?
+1. [jd] If you had a remote (or option) that could fast forward through time (you'd still be living your life but would "wake up" at a future moment), what would you do?
+Would you use it? would you do it?
+1. [h] Under what circumstances would you betray your loved ones/yourself/your ideals in order to survive? [what’s that like?]
+1. [h] What dead ends are you heading toward or stuck at?

 ##### p9